Children of Paradise

 It has received universal critical acclaim.
-"I would give up all my films to have Les Enfants du Paradis", said nouvelle vague director François Truffaut.
-In Truman Capote's The Duke in His Domain (1957), actor Marlon Brando called it "maybe the best movie ever made."
+"I would give up all my films to have directed Les Enfants du Paradis", said nouvelle vague director François Truffaut.
+In Truman Capote's The Duke in His Domain (1957), actor Marlon Brando called it "maybe the best movie ever made".
 Its original American trailer positioned it as the French answer to Gone With the Wind (1939), an opinion shared by critic David Shipman.
-A 1995 vote by 600 French critics and professionals named it the "Best Film Ever".
+A 1995 poll of 600 French critics and industry professionals voted it the best French film ever made.